loning/the-math/docs/psi-collapse-zfc/chapter-05-successor-functions-recursive-collapse-natural-numbers.md

 1. It preserves complete history
 2. It makes $n$ both the $n$-th number and the set of $n$ elements
 3. It aligns ordinality and cardinality
-4. It most directly mirrors consciousness's recursive self-awareness
+4. It most directly mirrors observer's recursive self-awareness

 ## 5.8 Arithmetic as Collapse Operations